-Dick - Although I attended a liberal church regularly and was active in denominational youth activities, I never really heard the plan of salvation until after Hae Ja and I began attending an evangelical Methodist Church in Newark, NJ.
-As I dug into Sunday School lesson material, in November 1963, I saw that I was a sinner and needed to be saved, and that the secret of being a Christian was to receive the finished work of Christ and trust in His shed blood.
-Shortly after being saved, I realized that God had saved me for a special purpose and wrestled with the Lord about going to school to prepare for full-time Christian service.
-In September 1965, I began to attend a Bible college whose emphasis was not on the local church, but after I developed strong Biblical convictions, the Lord led me to transfer to Baptist Bible Seminary in Johnson City, NY (later Baptist Bible College in Pennsylvania).
-In 1972, Hae Ja and I applied to Baptist Mid-Missions for service in Korea, because of the Mission's strong Biblical stand, and the need for workers on that field.
+Dick attended a liberal church regularly and was active in denominational youth activities.
+He never really heard the plan of salvation until after he married Hae Ja and they began attending an evangelical Methodist Church in Newark, NJ.
+As Dick dug into the Sunday School lesson material in November 1963, he saw that he was a sinner and needed to be saved, and that the secret of being a Christian was to receive the finished work of Christ and trust in His shed blood.
+Shortly after being saved, he realized that God had saved him for a special purpose and he wrestled with the Lord about going to school to prepare for full-time Christian service.
+In September 1965, he began to attend a Bible college whose emphasis was not on the local church.
+After he developed stronger Biblical convictions, the Lord led him to transfer to Baptist Bible Seminary in Johnson City, NY (later Baptist Bible College in Pennsylvania).
+In 1972, Dick and Hae Ja applied to Baptist Mid-Missions for service in Korea.

-After one term, the Lord closed the door for us to return to Korea and led us to New Zealand using Isaiah 52:10, "...all the ends of the earth shall see the salvation of our God."
-During our seventeen years of ministry in New Zealand, the Lord enabled us to plant two local churches, one of which went self-supporting in eight years.
-We also engaged in a ministry to the Korean students who attended the Polytechnic Institute in our town, and to the Korean seamen whose ships called at the nearby port of Bluff, seeing a number of them come to know the Lord.
+After one term, the Lord closed the door for them to return to Korea.
+God led them next to New Zealand using Isaiah 52:10, "...all the ends of the earth shall see the salvation of our God."
+During their seventeen years of ministry in New Zealand, the Lord enabled them to plant two local churches, one of which went self-supporting in eight years.
+They also engaged in a ministry to the Korean students who attended the Polytechnic Institute in their town, and to the Korean seamen whose ships called at the nearby port of Bluff.
+A number of them came to know the Lord.

-In 1996, we returned to North America, as by that time our daughter, Nicole, had contracted a form of cancer which later claimed her life at age 40.
-So that we could be closer to her, the Lord opened the door for a church planting ministry in Halifax, Nova Scotia.
+In 1996, they returned to North America.
+By that time, their daughter, Nicole, had contracted a form of cancer which later claimed her life at age 40.
+In order to be closer to Nicole during her illness, the Lord opened the door for a church planting ministry in Halifax, Nova Scotia.

-In 2002, the Lord burdened us to take a "rescue work" in Citrus Springs, FL, bringing it to self-supporting status in May 2011.
-Believing we had additional work to do in Citrus Springs, the church called me as pastor, so we went on retirement status with Baptist Mid-Missions and continued pastoring the church until health issues forced me to retire from the ministry in February, 2012.
+In 2002, the Lord sent the Brosseaus to take a "rescue work" in Citrus Springs, FL.
+God used them to bring the work toself-supporting status in May 2011.
+Believing that they had additional work to do in Citrus Springs, the church called them as pastor.
+They went on retirement status with Baptist Mid-Missions and continued pastoring the church until health issues forced them to retire from the ministry in February, 2012.

-Hae Ja and I praise the Lord for Ken and Lynne Moon, and Baptist Mid-Missions for making Missionary Acres such a great place for retired missionaries and pastors.
-The Acres provide a safe, caring, and very affordable place to live, which we could not find elsewhere.
+The Brosseaus praised the Lord for Ken and Lynne Moon, and Baptist Mid-Missions for making Missionary Acres such a great place for retired missionaries and pastors.
+The Acres provide a safe, caring, and very affordable place to live, which they could not find elsewhere.